 3.51.4.1.2.4 Sample SOAP Messages

 The samples in the following two sections show a typical SOAP request and its relative SOAP response.
-The sample messages also show the WS-Addressing headers <a:Action/>, <a:MessageID/>, <a:ReplyTo/>…; these WS-Addressing headers are populated according to ITI TF-2x: Appendix V: Web Services for IHE Transactions.
+The sample messages also show the WS-Addressing headers <a:Action/>, <a:MessageID/>, <a:ReplyTo/>…; these WS-Addressing headers are populated according to ITI TF-2x: Appendix V.3.
 The body of the SOAP message is omitted for brevity; in a real scenario the empty element will be populated with the appropriate metadata.

 Samples presented in this section are also available online on the IHE FTP site, see ITI TF-2x: Appendix W.

-3.51.4.1.2.4.1 Sample Multi-Patient Stored Query SOAP Request
+3.51.4.1.2.4.1 Sample Multi-Patient Stored Query SOAP Request (WS-Addressing based)